Top 10 Home Loan Protection Tips – Are you protecting yourself financially?

 Never allow yourself to be pressured into a home loan.
 Reputable mortgage brokers strive to make consumers aware of and be comfortable with their home loan options.

 Request an accounting of all fees associated with the transaction.
 So, do yourself a favour and question any fees you do not understand.
 All fees and home loan details should be noted in the Finance Broking Contract (if applicable).
-Your broker should supply you with a copy of the contract.
+Your mortgage broker should supply you with a copy of the contract.

 Never sign a blank application form for any home loan and be sure to get copies of all documents bearing your signature.
 You should always receive a copy of your mortgage documents for yourself so you can keep track of things.